OpenStuder/OpenStuder.github.io/clientlibs.md

 1. Status of the find operation.
 2. The searched ID (including wildcard character)
 3. The number of properties found.
+4. True if virtual devices are included or not (False).
+5. Functions mask.
-4. List of the property IDs.
+6. List of the property IDs (as strings).

 *Example:*
 ```python